melvin2504/ProjectMeteo/README.md

 - **Indoor Monitoring:** Temperature, humidity, air quality, and presence detection.
 - **Outdoor Monitoring:** Current weather conditions and forecasts using OpenWeatherMap API.
 - **Cloud Integration:** Data storage and retrieval using Google BigQuery.
-- **Alerts and Notifications:** Text-to-speech announcements for critical conditions and reminders.
+- **Alerts and Notifications:** Text-to-speech announcements for wheather conditions and notifications on the screen when air quality is bad
 - **User Interfaces:** Local interface on the M5stack device and a cloud-based dashboard.
 - **Historical Data Visualization:** Access and analyze past weather data on the Streamlit dashboard.